SarahRoseElizabeth/app-production/README.md

 # Hue Circle - PhoneGap App

 Use the `/www` folder as usual for PhoneGap.
+Note that the `config.xml` file is in the parent folder, and not `/www`, so use the parent folder for PhoneGap desktop.

 ### Building on PhoneGap Build: